upendra-manike/JSLib/nova-css/README.md

 ## Browser Support

-NovaCSS works in all modern browsers that support:
+RudraCSS works in all modern browsers that support:
 - CSS Custom Properties (CSS Variables)
 - Flexbox
 - `backdrop-filter` (for glassmorphism effects)